ropensci-archive/convertr/README.md

 devtools::install_github("GShotwell/convertr")
 ```

 The package contains one function which converts a numerical vectors from one unit to another.
+Data on conversion factors comes from the [POSC Units of Measure Dictionary v2.2](http://w3.energistics.org/uom/poscUnits22.xml) and [Wikipedia](https://en.wikipedia.org/wiki/Conversion_of_units).

 ```
 convert(1:20, "kg", "g")